 The most time consuming part of this recipe is roasting the garlic.
 The rest is quick execution.
 While not everyone has raw cashews lying around, most of the other ingredients are pantry staples.

-While it makes it easier, you don’t have to use a high speed blender (i.e. – Vitamix) to make this recipe for vegan garlic gravy.
+While it makes it easier, you don’t have to use a high speed blender (i.e. – Vitamix) to make this recipe for vegan roasted garlic gravy.
 If you use a regular blender, make sure to soak the raw cashews in water for 4-6 hours, and drain off the water before adding them to the blender.

 Roasted Garlic Gravy